foundryvtthub/forge-translations/README.md

 - Language files are located in `locales/{language}/{namespace}.json`

 ### Interested in contributing to translation efforts?
 We appreciate that!
 You'll find the `forge-translations` project on the [Foundry Hub Weblate](https://weblate.foundryvtt-hub.com/) server.
-Follow the link to see how you can get started.
+Click [here](https://weblate.foundryvtt-hub.com/engage/the-forge/) to see how you can get started.